Sarper David Mutaf

-Sarper David Mutaf (Сарпер Давид Мутаф; born June 14, 2002 in Istanbul, Türkiye) is a Turkish professional basketball player for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+Sarper David Mutaf (Сарпер Давид Мутаф; born June 14, 2002, in Istanbul, Turkey) is a Turkish professional basketball player for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.

 Professional career

 Mutaf began his career with Fenerbahçe in the 2019–20 season and left the team for Minnesota University and played in the NCAA, but one year later he back to Europe for Gran Canaria II.

 On 28 January 2021, he debuted with the Gran Canaria in the Liga ACB against Valencia Basket.

 He loaned from Grand Canaria to Bursaspor Basketbol for the 2023-24 Basketbol Süper Ligi and he also renewed his loan contract for the 2024–25 season.

 On June 2, 2025, he signed with Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).

 National team career

 Mutaf was a regular member of the U16, U18 and U20 national basketball teams of Turkey.

 Personal life

 Mutaf has a Turkish father and a Russian mother.
 Mutaf and his brother Can Maxim Mutaf both have Russian citizenship.